Jazhann/FilmsAngularSample/README.md

 # FilmsAngularSample

 This project was generated with Angular version 13.0.1.
-This is a sample of films website.
+This is films website sample.
 You need to download the repository and run `npm install`

 ## Mock api